 - A.I.
-Is a Crapshoot: Invoked by Linda when she mentions that Kryptonian computers respond to thought control so they don't upraise and rebel.
+Is a Crapshoot: Defied by Linda when she mentions that Kryptonian computers respond to thought control so they don't rise up and rebel.

 - Alien Among Us: Linda is completely clueless about anything Earth-related, and that makes her the focus of ridicule.Linda: What's money?
 Is it important?

 - Alliterative Name: Supergirl's Earth name is "Linda Lee".

 - All Just a Dream: In the beginning of chapter 2, Supergirl flies over her school.
 All of sudden all begin calling her "Linda Lee".
 She freaks out and wonders why everybody knows her Secret Identity before waking up.

 - Alpha Bitch: Linda Lee is her school's geeky girl, so her Bizarro counterpart, Belinda Zee, is an Alpha Bitch.

 - Alternate Self: In the fifth issue Supergirl finds Supragirl, her counterpart from an aborted timeline.